-These amounts represent only potential payments under the 2022 incentive plan awards; the actual amounts received (if any) are shown in the Summary Compensation Table above.
-There were no thresholds for payments under these 2022 incentive plan awards; payments below target would be made for any year-over-year increase in any of the applicable performance measures.
-E 8 including the number of shares underlying both exercisable and unexercisable portions of each stock option, the exercise price and expiration date of each outstanding option.
-The following table sets forth information on outstanding option awards held by the named executive officers at December 31, 2022,
+There were no thresholds for payments under these 2023 incentive plan awards; payments below target would be made for any year-over-year increase in any of the applicable performance measures.
 The stock option awards were granted under the 2006 Equity Incentive Plan.
-The exercise price of the stock option awards was equal to the closing stock price on January 3, 2022, the day immediately prior to the grant date.
-6
+The exercise price of the stock option awards was equal to the closing stock price on January 3, 2023, the day immediately prior to the grant date.
+These amounts represent only potential payments under the 2023 incentive plan awards; the actual amounts received (if any) are shown in the Summary Compensation Table above.

-OUTSTANDING EQUITY AWARDS AT DECEMBER 31, 2022
+OUTSTANDING EQUITY AWARDS AT DECEMBER 31, 2023